 Management is responsible for the other information.
-The other information comprises the information included in the annual report, but does not include the financial statements and our auditors' report thereon, Chairman's report, Management discussion and Analysis report and Corporate Governance report.
+The other information comprises Chairman's report, Management discussion and Analysis report and Corporate Governance report.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.